 Find a smooth road with as few cracks and ruts as possible.

 Don't ride on curbs and dirt roads with water on them, or you'll be prone to falls and slips.

 (For beginners) Place your one leg in the middle of the scooter deck.

 It should be facing the front.
 Your knees should be bent.
 Lean forward slightly and grasp the handlebar with both hands.

 - Unless you need to maintain a straight tube when riding (the front of the scooter supports the front of the handlebar), the pole is always straight.
 This is the key to maintaining balance on a scooter.

 - Use one leg to push off the ground.
 When your other leg is firmly anchored to the deck and bent at the knee, use that leg to push off the ground.
 This will propel you forward.

-To slide, kick your foot off the ground, maybe a few inches off the ground, and glide slowly.
-In case you start to topple over, to stabilize yourself.
+- To slide, kick your foot off the ground, maybe a few inches off the ground, and glide slowly.
+In case you start to topple over, stabilize yourself.